 An application forms for an HPL RPE are available on the same HPL application form.

-However the Stewards of a Meeting can suspend a HPL Endorsement at a Meeting should it be identified that a driver is not demonstrating the necessary skills to maintain the HPL Endorsement.
-In such a case, the HPL Endorsement issued for that Driver will be reviewed post the meeting by the CAMS HPL Endorsement Evaluation Panel.
+The Stewards of a Meeting can suspend a HPL Endorsement at a Meeting should it be identified that a driver is not demonstrating the necessary skills to maintain the HPL Endorsement.
+In such a case, the HPL Endorsement issued for that Driver will be reviewed post the meeting by the Motorsport Australia HPL Endorsement Evaluation Panel.

-The Motorsport Australia CEO also has the authority to suspend a licence and/or endorsement at any time in accordance with CAMS NCR 193.
+The Motorsport Australia CEO also has the authority to suspend a licence and/or endorsement at any time in accordance with Motorsport Australia NCR 88.

 Further queries can be directed to [email protected]